Point of Grace: 1991–1992: Early years

-Point of Grace was formed at Ouachita Baptist University (OBU) in Arkadelphia, Arkansas, by Denise Masters, Terry Lang and Heather Floyd, who knew each other from Norman, Oklahoma, and sang together in a 14-member female vocal group called The Ouachitones.
+Point of Grace was formed at Ouachita Baptist University (OBU) in Arkadelphia, Arkansas by Denise Masters, Terry Lang, and Heather Floyd, who knew one another from Norman, Oklahoma and sang together in a 14-member female vocal group called The Ouachitones.
 The three women formed a trio within the group, and were singing a cappella after a sound check when an onlooker suggested that they should do something together.
 Shelley Phillips from Little Rock, Arkansas came to OBU on a scholarship in vocal performance and was singing in a group called the Praise Singers, made up of four women and four men, who traveled around the country performing.
-She was a roommate and sister of Masters in the Chi Delta, and when Masters, Lang and Floyd decided to form a trio, Phillips suggested that she join to form a quartet.
+She was a roommate and sister of Masters in the Chi Delta, and when Masters, Lang, and Floyd decided to form a trio, Phillips suggested that she join to form a quartet.

 The group called themselves Say So, taken from Psalm 107:2 ("Let the redeemed of the Lord say so.")
-The group shared their own management, with Floyd responsible for publicity and album sales, Lang for finances, Phillips for booking, and Masters in charge of music, and also carried and set up their own equipment before performances.
-They performed every weekend for the rest of that year, before recording an independent album.
-They attended the 1992 Music in the Rockies Christian Artists Seminar in Estes Park, Colorado, winning the Overall Grand Prize in the Group competition with a performance of "He's The Best Thing".
+The group shared their own management, with Floyd responsible for publicity and album sales, Lang for finances, Phillips for booking, and Masters in charge of music; they also carried and set up their own equipment before performances.
+They performed every weekend for the rest of that year, then recorded an independent album.
+They attended the 1992 Music in the Rockies Christian Artists Seminar in Estes Park, Colorado, at which they won the Overall Grand Prize in the Group competition with a performance of "He's The Best Thing".
 The group subsequently received interest from major record labels, and signed with Word Records, moving to Nashville to record their self-titled debut album.